alexreinert/piVCCU/README.md

 * YAHM
    0. Create full backup of your SD card
    1. Create system backup using CCU web interface
-   2. Remove YAHM on the host
+   2. Remove YAHM on the host (or use a plain new sd card image)
       ```bash
       sudo lxc-stop -n yahm
       sudo rm -f /etc/bash_completion.d/yahm_completion